mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 - freelancer-guidelines/og-cover.jpg
 ---

-I've been hiring software developers and other freelancers to work with me for the past seven years.
-Even though I write most code myself, hiring other developers is a fantastic force multiplier that frees up time to focus on other parts of my business.
+I've been hiring software developers and other freelancers for the past seven years.
+Even though I write most code myself, hiring other developers is a tremendous force multiplier that frees up time for other parts of my business.

-Freelancers work well if you manage the relationship properly, but there are hundreds of ways to screw it up.
-Every freelancer-client relationship is different, so it's critical that developers working with you understand what to expect of the partnership.
+Freelancers work well if you manage the relationship properly, but there are hundreds of ways it can go wrong.
+The best way to start things off right is by reaching a shared understanding of how the freelancer-client relationship will work.

 The document below explains what it's like to work with me as a freelance developer.
 I include it in every dev job listing I publish, and I pay contractors to read it closely after we begin working together.
-It attracts candidates with compatible working styles, and it reduces ramp-up time after I hire them.
+It attracts candidates with compatible working styles and reduces ramp-up time after I hire them.

-I'm publishing my guidelines under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/), so anyone is welcome to reuse or adapt them.
+I'm publishing my guidelines under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/), so you're welcome to reuse or adapt them if they're helpful.

 ---

 ## Overview

-This document explains processes and conventions I use when working with freelance developers.
+This document explains the processes and conventions I use when working with freelance developers.

-If you're reading this document before working with me, feel free to skim it quickly to see if this working style matches yours.
+If you're reading this document before working with me, feel free to skim it to see if this working style matches yours.
 If you're reading it while on an active contract with me, read it thoroughly and bill me for the time.

 ## Golden rule